rust-lang/log/rfcs/0000-structured-logging.md

 ### `Record` and `RecordBuilder`

-Structured key-value pairs can be set on a `RecordBuilder`:
+Structured key-value pairs can be set on a `RecordBuilder` as an implementation of a `Source`:

 ```rust
 impl<'a> RecordBuilder<'a> {